Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows

 \subsection{NIRSPEC}

 Near-IR spectra were obtained for the 13 targets selected from the HST sample, using the NIRSPEC cross-dispersed echelle spectrograph \citep{mcl98} on the Keck II telescope.
 Observing dates were September 15-17, 2013, and January 16-17, 2014.
 We used the NIRSPEC-1 filter covering 0.947-1.121 $\mu$m, corresponding to the photometric Y band for the 11 sources at 0.45 $<$ z $<$ 0.68, and the NIRSPEC-2 filter covering 1.089-1.293 $\mu$m for the 2 sources at z $>$ 0.68.
 All targets were observed with a 0.76 arcsec $\times$ 42 arcsecond slit with a spectral resolution of R = $\lambda$/$\Delta \lambda$ $\approx$ 2000.
 Individual exposures were 300 seconds, with total integration times of 40-60 minutes per object.
 We used the standard ABBA slit-nodding approach.
 We reduced the data using the REDSPEC IDL package \citep{kim15}.
 The exposures were dark subtracted and flat-fielded using an internal flat-field calibration lamp.
 We subtracted pairs of A–B exposures to perform sky subtraction.
 We performed relative flux calibrations and telluric absorption corrections using spectra of standard stars observed the same night.
-All spectra were converted to vacuum wavelengths and corrected for heliocentricity.
 We determined the absolute flux calibration for the NIRSPEC spectra using the flux-calibrated MMT spectra available for each galaxy in our sample, as described in Section \ref{subsection:mmt}.